giri-thakkellapati/docs/git document.md

-# CICD for DOTNET APPLICATION
+## CICD for DOTNET APPLICATION DEPLOYED IN AZURE APP SERVICE
 - First we need to create a organization in Github
 - Assign the members to the organization with necessary permissions
 - create a repo